 - Guildhall.
 The building dates back to 1914 though the guilds date back much farther.
 Admission is free to temporary exhibits.

 - Irish Linen Centre.
-Before you start questioning a museum about linen, take pause and consider two things: the economic implications of this commodity; and, what had me wildly surprised, the technology that goes into linen making at the turn of the 20th century.
-It was akin to computer punch cards that were commonly used well into 1980’s (see photo).
+Before you start questioning a museum about linen, take pause and consider two things: the economic implications of this commodity; and, what had me wildly surprised, the technology that went into linen making at the turn of the 20th century.
+It was akin to computer punch cards that were commonly used well into the 1980’s (see photo).
 I found it fascinating.
 It’s free and located in Lisburn.

 - Ulster American Folk Park.
 Located in Omagh, County Tyrone, the Ulster American Folk Park celebrates the migration of the Ulster Scots to the United States.
-It’s an outdoor museum that tracks the lifestyle of emigrants from Northern Ireland, their passage on ships to America and the lives they had there.
+It’s an outdoor museum that tracks the lifestyle of emigrants from Northern Ireland, their passage on ships to America, and the lives they had there.
 The park is heavily supported by the Mellon family.
-The parents of Thomas Mellon, founder of the Mellon Bank originated from the area.
+The parents of Thomas Mellon, founder of the Mellon Bank, originated from the area.
 The Mellon Centre for Migration Studies is located adjacent to the visitor centre. £9 for adults.

 - Festivals and music.
 Take in a live performance.
 Go to a festival.
 Click here for music in Northern Ireland as a whole and check out the tourism board’s site for all events.
 For the Belfast music scene go to Belfast Live.
-For Derry’s scene see the Derry Live List.
+For Derry’s scene, see the Derry Live List.

 Getting To and Around Northern Ireland

 - Trains: As you can see from the map, the trains in Northern Ireland cover a lot of territory.
 They run special offers according to the season.
-You can also save by buying online at least 72 hours in advance.

 - Buses: You have a few bus options.